MillieMeng/MillieMeng/README.md

 **Business Question:** Where are we losing revenue, and which customers are worth retaining?

 Analyzed 100k+ orders and 27k+ users in BigQuery.
-Identified a **25% order non-conversion rate** as the primary revenue leak.
+Found that approximately **25% of orders were cancelled or returned**, representing substantial lost or reversed revenue.
 Built cohort retention curves, monthly GMV trends, and RFM segmentation to classify customers into Champions, Loyal, and At-Risk tiers — each with distinct retention implications.

 ---